Is It Too Late to Buy These Red-Hot Stocks?

 The sheer growth potential of the renewable energy sector provides the opportunity for any company focused on the industry to thrive.
 However, not all will, because growing for the sake of growth won't enrich shareholders.
 Instead, investors should seek companies that wisely allocate capital to renewable energy projects that generate attractive returns on investment.
 Smart capital allocation is essential to maintaining a strong financial profile.

-The renewable energy sector represents a massive opportunity for investors.
+The clean energy sector represents a massive opportunity for investors.
 However, investors must pick stocks carefully, since not all will capture the full extent of this opportunity.
-Two key characteristics to look for are a strong balance sheet and a solar-focused growth profile, since those factors could give a company the power to generate higher returns.
+Two key characteristics to look for are a strong balance sheet and a solar energy-focused growth profile, since those factors could give a company the power to generate higher returns.

 AY earnings call for the period ending March 31, 2021.